sjwabh/SamRadOnc/misc.md

 Trastuzumab deruxtecan: /Enhertu
 T-DXd
 fam-trastuzumab deruxtecan, an antibody-drug conjugate composed of an anti-HER2 antibody linked to a cytotoxic topoisomerase I inhibitor

 Trastuzumab emtansine: /Kadcyla
 T-DM1

+Here's a summary from PERPLEXITY:
+T-DM1: Avoid concurrent use with SRS due to high radionecrosis risk.
+If necessary, separate treatments by ≥4 weeks.
+T-DXd: Manageable toxicity profile supports its use with radiotherapy, but monitor for ILD and left ventricular dysfunction.
+Timing matters: For both drugs, sequential administration (vs. concurrent) reduces toxicity risks.
+In summary, T-DM1 poses a significantly higher risk of severe radionecrosis with CNS radiotherapy compared to T-DXd, which demonstrates a more favorable safety profile in this setting.

+---

 Interaction between Radiation Therapy and Targeted Therapies in HER2-Positive Breast Cancer:
 Kamel Debbi, Cancers (Basel).
 2023